akshaybabloo/Go-Notes/README.md

 Windows and macOS should automatically update the path to Go, if not you will have to add the path - `installed-folder/go/bin`, where installed-path is where you have installed the Go language.
 For Linux, see above.

+### 2.1.
+Setting up IDE

+I am using JetBrains GoLand IDE but you can use any IDE you wish, I would recommend using VS Code.

 ## 3. Let's Start Coding

+### 3.1.
+Using the Playground

+Go website has a wonderful way to test your code without installing Go libraries on your system, its called [The Go Playground](https://play.golang.org/).

 ## 4. What's Next